JaimeSCotta/HIS_Project/README.md

 ...
 # UDP6
-GatewayUDP6Bind= <Paste the Node IPv6 Address Here> GatewayUDP6Port=1888 # Can also be any port you wants GatewayUDP6Broadcast=FF02::1
+GatewayUDP6Bind= <Paste the Node IPv6 Address Here> GatewayUDP6Port=1888 # Can also be any port you want GatewayUDP6Broadcast=FF02::1
 GatewayUDP6If=wpan0
 GatewayUDP6Hops=1